Should I be concerned about the ads my kid sees on YouTube?

 A lot of folks are complaining that YouTube ads are out of control.
 In addition to the ones that play before the video, called bumpers, there are skippable ads, nonskippable ads, sponsorships, banners, and annotations that all appear at random while the video plays.
 The thing is, while YouTube controls some ads on videos, it's actually the clip's creator who controls the type and number of ads you see on individual videos.
 Creators make money off those ads -- and some say the more the merrier.
 Tons of ads is actually one sign of poor quality.
 You can't turn off ads on YouTube, but you can manage how much commercial content your kids are exposed to.
 Try these tips:

 Personalize your ads.
 YouTube tries to tailor its ads to users' interests, activities, age, and other factors, and it would rather show you ads for stuff you'd like to see since they're more effective.
 In your Google Account settings, under Personal Info & Privacy, click on Ads Settings.
 Then click on Manage Ads Settings.
 Here you can "personalize" ads by telling Google what topics you don't want to see and what topics you like.
 Over time, your ads across all Google properties, including search, should be more to your liking.
 This has privacy implications, but at least you can avoid a lot of age-inappropriate ads.

-Subscribe to YouTube Red.
-Similar to other online video streaming services such as Hulu, YouTube Red offers ad-free videos on the main site and YouTube Kids for a monthly fee.
+Subscribe to YouTube Premium.
+Similar to other online video streaming services such as Hulu, YouTube Premium offers ad-free videos on the main site and YouTube Kids for a monthly fee.
 It will still show some ads, but not the annoying, invasive ones.